Vihaan-Banga/youth-dental-injury-database/PROTOCOL.md

 - How have reported rates changed over time?
 - What are the gaps in current surveillance coverage?

 The project does not itself test specific hypotheses.
-It is an *infrastructure* project — a data resource for future research.
+It is an *infrastructure* project and acts as a data resource for future research.

 ## 3. Scope and eligibility criteria